kingsland-innovation-center/Kingsland-Full-Stack-OJT-Assessment/ReadMe.md

 This repository contains the preset codebase for the Full Stack OJT assessment.

+# Structure

+## Frontend
+The frontend is built with ReactJS (Vanilla JS) and is found on the `/Frontend` folder.

+Use `npm start` to launch the project and it will be hosted on [http://localhost:3000](http://localhost:3000).

+## Backend
+The backend is built with Javascript (Vanilla JS, Express) and is found on the `/Backend` folder.

+Use `npm start` to launch the project and it will be hosted on [http://localhost:3100](http://localhost:3100).

 # The Assessment

 You have the technical freedom to install any libraries that you deem fit for the tasks.